The high attrition of trained pilots in the GAF worrying – MP

-Vice Chairperson of Parliament’s Defence and Interior Committee, Ophelia Mensah, is worried over the high attrition of trained pilots in the Ghana Air Force, attributing it to inadequate aircraft.
+Vice Chairperson of Parliament’s Defence and Interior Committee is worried over the high attrition of trained pilots in the Ghana Air Force, attributing it to inadequate aircraft.

-According to Ophelia Mensah, air combat capability is crucial to enhance the surveillance of the country’s airspace, particularly in light of terrorism in the West African sub-region, hence the pressing need to procure additional logistics, including executive aircraft, fighter jets, and helicopters, for rescue and defense purposes.
+According to Madam Ophelia Mendah, air combat capability is crucial to enhance the surveillance of the country’s airspace, particularly in light of terrorism in the West African sub-region hence the pressing need to procure additional logistics, including executive aircraft, fighter jets, and helicopters, for rescue and defense purposes.

 She raised the concern during the consideration of the budget estimates for the Ministry of Defence.